dotnet-presentations/blazor-workshop/docs/05-authentication-and-authorization.md

 ## Authorizing access to specific order details

 Although the server requires authentication before accepting queries for order information, it still doesn't distinguish between users.
-All signed-in users can see the orders from all other signed-in users!
+All signed-in users can see the orders from all other signed-in users.
+We have authentication, but no authorization!

 To verify this, place an order while signed in with one Twitter account.
 Then sign out and back in using a different Twitter account.
 You'll still be able to see the same order details.